 Open to all levels but Yoga Basics strongly recommended.

 Community classes are generally given as starter classes to newly trained teachers and/or teachers new to a studio.
-There is no official charge for these classes although we encourage donations in the spirit of SEVA (selfless service) 100% of which will be donated to local charities. (see below for details)
+There is no official charge for these classes but donations will be accepted.

-Local Charities that will be the recipients of our Seva Community classes:
+Local Charities that will be the recipients of our Seva classes:

 A SAFE PLACE: An organization set up to eliminate domestic violence and sexual assault helping the Nantucket Community to live a life free of violence.